Egg white protein nutrition fitness guide

 Always cooked.
 Here is why.

-Raw egg white contains a protein called avidin.
-Avidin blocks your body from absorbing biotin (vitamin B7).
+Raw egg white has a protein called avidin.
+Avidin stops your body from taking in biotin (vitamin B7).
 Biotin is important for hair, skin, and energy metabolism.
-Eating raw egg whites regularly can lead to biotin deficiency over time.
+Eating raw egg whites often can cause biotin deficiency over time.

 Cooking destroys avidin.
 Cooked egg whites are 91% digestible.
 Raw egg whites are only 51% digestible.
 You absorb almost twice as much protein from cooked whites.